-During our audit, we noted that the Schools could make enhancements in controls over Internal Accounts to improve compliance with the above policies and procedures as follows:
+During our audit, we noted that the Districtos schools could make enhancements in controls over Internal Accounts to improve compliance with the above policies and procedures as follows:

-10-02 - Written Procedures Manual:
+11-02 - Written Procedures Manual:

-Pursuant to Florida Statutes, Section 1011.07, the Holmes County District School Board (District) is responsible for the administration and control of all local school funds in the District, including the activities accounted for in the Internal Accounts of each school site.
+Pursuant to Florida Statutes, Section 1011.07, the District is responsible for the administration and control of all local school funds in the District, including the activities accounted for in the internal accounts of each school site.
 Part of that responsibility includes the development and adoption of regulations governing the procedures for recording receipts, expenditures, deposits, and internal funds disbursements.
 Further, responsibility for the establishment of written internal fund procedures is promulgated by the Financial and Program Cost Accounting and Reporting for Florida Schools Section I 1(a) which requires the adoption of written rules governing the receipt and disbursement of all internal funds.

 During our audit, it was determined that the District had not provided written guidance to the school bookkeepers to ensure compliance with the policies and procedures established by the Florida Statutes and Chapter 7 of the Red Book.
-Written procedures encourage consistency and standardization in accounting and reporting practices at the various schools, and provides a reference for accounting practices to be followed in the handling of school internal funds.
+Written procedures encourage consistency and standardization in accounting and reporting practices at the various schools and provide a reference for accounting practices to be followed in the handling of school internal funds.
 We recommend that the District establish written procedures and provide the schools guidance regarding internal fund accounting transactions.